-The suggested general guidelines below are intended to provide a peer group that can offer an informed and sound review of both the function (i.e., administration and other activities) and the disciplinary content of the candidate's performance.
+The suggested general guidelines below are intended to provide a peer group that can offer an informed and sound review of both the function (i.e., research and other activities) and the disciplinary content of the candidate's performance.
 The size and composition of the peer group is discussed below.

 • Peer groups should consist of at least five people.
 Larger groups can be used.
 The size of the peer group should depend upon the nature of the job description for the candidate and the range of people involved with, or knowledgeable about, the candidate's performance.
-All academic members of the department or unit who perform administrative duties, and some people in the same title series from other units, could be included in the peer group to provide the most thorough review of both function and disciplinary content.
+All members of the department or unit that are in the same title series should be included in the peer group.
+All members of the department or unit who conduct research could be included in the peer group to provide the most thorough review of both function and disciplinary content.

-- Some members of the peer group should be selected for their knowledge of the functions being performed by the candidate.
-Individuals in the same title, or closely related titles, as the candidate would provide that functional expertise.
-These people may be from other related units. - Some members of the peer group should be selected for their ability to offer feedback on the quality of the academic program being administered by the candidate.
+- Some members of the peer group should be selected for their knowledge of the function being performed by the candidate.
+Individuals in the same title, or closely related titles, as the candidate would provide that functional expertise. - Some members of the peer group should be selected for their ability to offer feedback on the quality of the research (and other activities) being performed by the candidate.
 Individuals who have the same disciplinary background as the candidate would provide that disciplinary expertise. - All other peer group members should be knowledgeable of the candidate's productivity as reported in the dossier.
+At least one of those members should be in the Professorial series.